House1999/test-de-servier-HusseinB/README.md

 Here is a list of commands to run for each use case  :
-- [Main] - If you want to generate the link graph, using the `.env` variables : run `python main.py generate_graph_link`
+- [Main] - If you want to generate the link graph, using the `.env` variables : run `python main.py generate_graph_link`.
+Check out the generated output under [graph_link.json](app/output/graph_link.json)
-- [Main] - If you prefer overwriting the input and output paths, you can do so with the following command and flags :
+- [Main] - Alternatively, you can overwrite one or all input and output paths by specifying them as flags as seen in the following command :
 ```
 python main.py generate_graph_link --clinical_trials_paths '<PATH1.csv>' --pubmed_paths '<PATH1.csv>;<PATH2.csv>' --drugs_paths '<PATH1.csv>' --output_path '<OUTUPT.json>'
 ```